donishadsmith/neurocaps/paper/paper.md

 | 1 | All Subjects | run-0 | 0.530120 | 0.469880 |
 | 2 | All Subjects | run-0 | 0.521739 | 0.478261 |

+*Note*: For all subjects, CAP-1 has the highest frequency of appearance in the timeseries, suggesting that it is the dominant brain state most subjects occupy.
+However, a downstream statistical analysis should be conducted to determine the significance of this finding.

 4. Visualize CAPs
 ```python
 # Project CAPs onto surface plots